mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 This "immediate interactivity" is going to require a **server**, which takes user requests (e.g., the scribbles) and _serves_ responses (e.g., the generated cat images).
 You _could_ use your personal laptop, but it'll stop serving requests when it goes to sleep or you turn it off.
 A sophisticated hacker could also steal your private data, and your hard drive might melt if your computer tries serving too many requests once the app gets popular!

 Unless you like hacked, melted laptops, you'll probably want to rent a server from the cloud.
 While you do lose full control over over the machine serving requests, cloud computing lets you abstract away a lot of configuration and maintenance you likely don't want to deal with anyway.
-And if you're willing to pay a bit more, you can easily rent a machine $-$ or several $-$ that's significantly stronger than your laptop.
+And if you're willing to pay a bit more, you can easily rent a machine -- or several -- that's significantly stronger than your laptop.

-We previously covered a [high-level overview]({{  site.baseurl  }}/AWS-Intro) of the cloud and its history, as well as [cloud storage]({{  site.baseurl  }}/AWS-Storage).
+We previously covered a [high-level overview]({{  site.baseurl  }}/AWS-Intro) of the cloud, as well as a tutorial on [storing data]({{  site.baseurl  }}/AWS-Storage).
 But what about the _engines_ of the cloud?
 In this final post, we'll cover two compute-focused **Amazon Web Services**.
 We'll start with the fundamental cloud building block, **EC2**, before moving on to server-less computing with **Lambda**.

 ## Table of contents
 * [Background](#background)